iainctduncan/papers/source/background.rst

-In Csound, for example, a tools-programmer may create a new *opcode* (essentially the equivalent of a Csound class or function) using the C language, compiling it such that it can be used in the same way as any built-in opcode that comes with Csound (CTN: ffitch 2011b, 581).
+In Csound, for example, a tools-programmer may create a new *opcode* (essentially the equivalent of a Csound class or function) using the C language, compiling it such that it can be used in the same way as any built-in opcode that comes with Csound (ffitch 2011b, 581).

 It should also be noted that the ease with which composer-programmers can work with DSLs has led to broad popularity in the music community, and this in turn has led to many programmers creating publicly-available extensions, thus providing a rich library of freely-available tools for the programmer to use.
-Csound, for example, is still actively used and developed today, which is remarkable for a language first developed in 1986, and now has thousands of objects available (CTN Manning 2013, 189).
+Csound, for example, is still actively used and developed today, which is remarkable for a language first developed in 1986, and now has thousands of objects available (Manning 2013, 189).
 If an extension is popular and useful enough, it may even find its way into the main language or into official repositories of extensions.